BPCJK/bpcjk.github.io/_posts/2024-11-04-solidmechanics.md

 `This page is under construction`

-### In this blog,

-In this blog, I want to discuss about Solid Mechanics and how it is interdisciplinary with several other fields ranging from linear algebra, optics.
+I want to discuss about Solid Mechanics.
+How it is interdisciplinary with several other fields ranging from linear algebra, optics.

-## What is Solid Mechanics?
+### What is Solid Mechanics?

 Solid mechanics plays an important role in unraveling mechanisms across unseemingly disconnected topics.
 Solid mechanics intertwines with areas like materials science, physics, geophysics, applied mathematics, and even biology.
-Interplay of stress (force) and strain (deformation) is different between metals, polymers, granular systems.
+Interplay of stress (force) and strain (deformation) is different for materials classified under metals, polymers, granular systems.
 This leads to some magical phenomena such as phase transformations, instabilities.
+Classification of what type of material also depends on the time scale and length scale of the operations.

+### My introduction to Solid Mechanics

 Another reason I am drawn to solid mechanics is its reliance on and contribution to applied mathematics.
 Solid mechanics often involves complex mathematical modeling and computational simulations.
 Differential equations, linear algebra, and calculus are routinely employed to solve problems in stress analysis, material deformation, and wave propagation.
 The algorithms, and all the computational power that goes with these simulations is very involved, especially while modeling complex biological organs such as cardiovascular systems.

+### Delving deep

+Explain atomic strucutre

+#### Phenomena

 _Phenomena_: Hydrogen Embrittlement, Dynamic Fracture, Buckling of large and thin aerospace structures, Wrinkling, Multistable structures, Shape-morphing structures, Wave propagation, Phase transformations (Plasticity), Mechanics of cells: Actins and Microtubules (Viscoelasticity), Shear-normal coupled structures.

+#### Widely studied materials

 _Materials_: Metals (steel, aluminum, iron, diamond etc.).
 Soft materials (rubber, polymers etc.).

 ---